stargaze221/mycobot320workspace/docs/SimulationAndOptimization.md

 print("Connected to:", viz.url())
 ```

-✅ Verified: the triad axes appear in the viewer.
+✅ Verified — the triad axes appear in the viewer.

 ---

 ## 4️⃣ Prepare MyCobot 320 URDF for Pinocchio

-You inspected a `firefighter.urdf` file describing **MyCobot 320 M5 + gripper**.
-✔️ Standard URDF, compatible with Pinocchio
-⚠️ `package://mycobot_description/...` paths must be resolved to absolute directories.

-Clone the official description:
+Clone the official URDF description:

 ```bash
 cd ${ISAAC_ROS_WS}/src